ssamiaa/MentorshipMatcher/README.md

-# 🎓 Learning Hub – Mentorship and Course Platform
+# 🔄 SkillSwap – Peer Learning, Mentorship & Skill Exchange Platform

-**Learning Hub** is a modern web platform built with **Python + Flask** that connects learners and mentors through skill-based teaching, course creation, and peer-to-peer exchanges.
+**SkillSwap** is a modern web platform built with **Python + Flask** that connects learners and mentors through skill-based teaching, course creation, and peer-to-peer exchanges.
 Whether you want to teach, learn, or do both, this platform offers a simple and interactive space to register, match, and enroll in courses.

 ---